APISENSE/docs/en/1.11.0/guide/honeycomb/index.md

         - "/data/honeycomb/logs:/opt/docker/logs"
       links:
         - database:mongodb
+        # - influx:influx # Uncomment to add an influx database
       environment:
         - HONEYCOMB_API_KEY=myKey
+        # - HONEYCOMB_INFLUXDB_ENABLE = true # Uncomment to activate
       restart: unless-stopped

     database:
       image: mongo
-      command: "mongod --auth" # This line will activate authentication on Mongodb
+      # command: "mongod --auth" # Uncomment this line to activate authentication
       volumes:
         - "/data/honeycomb/mongo:/data/db"
       restart: unless-stopped

+    # You can add an influxDB if you need it.
+    #influx:
+    #  image: image: influxdb:1.3-alpine
+    #  volumes:
+    #    - "/data/honeycomb/influx:/var/lib/influxdb"

 You can try it out by saving this content to a `docker-compose.yml` file and executing the command [docker-compose up](https://docs.docker.com/compose/reference/up/)